by Michael Holland –

-- How do the 4 activities listed help managers to practice how they play?
+- How do the 4 activities listed help leaders to practice how they play?
 Have you found any other activities that are particularly helpful to you?

-- How can you encourage peer leaders to follow the advice in this Leadership Learning Moment?
+- How can you encourage one peer leader to follow the advice in this Leadership Learning Moment?